CPG 235 and metadata management

 “APRA envisages that the data architecture would normally align with a regulated entity’s established policies, standards and guidelines.
 An entity would normally maintain the data architecture as part of its change management, project management and system life-cycle processes.
 This includes controls to ensure alignment to the standards and guidelines embodied in the data architecture.”

 These points highlight the importance of data lineage when it comes to a bank’s ability to track data.
 Data is created, manipulated and used, usually ending a report of some sort, traceability plays a vital role in assisting with data related decision making.

-Visualised data lineage acts as the supporting documentation of risk reporting.
+Visualized data lineage acts as the supporting documentation of risk reporting.
 It is a reference point where a bank will be able to prove the outcome of the report to both the regulator and senior management.

 Solidatus for CPG 235

-Solidatus’ metadata management allows the user to apply an unlimited number of properties to describe, categorise and control their data within a model as required by the business, satisfying the need for a “bank (to) establish integrated data taxonomies and architecture across the banking group, which includes information on the characteristics of the data”.
+Solidatus’ metadata management allows the user to apply an unlimited number of properties to describe, categorize and control their data within a model as required by the business, satisfying the need for a “bank (to) establish integrated data taxonomies and architecture across the banking group, which includes information on the characteristics of the data”.

 Solidatus gives financial institutions the ability to gain valuable insight into their data landscape through visualized data lineage, showcasing how data flows through their organization, tracking from source to target and maintaining a temporal, historical record of change.
 Through its collaborative crowdsourcing model, Solidatus allows for quick and effective enterprise-wide sharing of knowledge identifying where data is held, its categorization and who has access to it.